-Ascomata: hypogeous to partially emergent at maturity, 2–5 cm in size, subglobose, short base, cream colour at first, becoming brown, black spots on the sun-exposed parts or when manipulated, smooth
+Ascomata: hypogeous to partially emergent at maturity, 2–5 cm in size, subglobose, with a short sterile base, cream-coloured at first, becoming brown, with black spots on sun-exposed parts or where handled, smooth.

-Peridium: 300–500 µm thick, whitish in cross section, pseudoparenchymatous, composed of subglobose cells, 20–50 µm diam, thin-walled, hyalines, yellowish and angular to oblong in the outermost layers.
+Peridium: 300–500 µm thick, whitish in cross section, pseudoparenchymatous, composed of subglobose cells, 20–50 µm diam, thin-walled, hyaline, yellowish and angular to oblong in the outermost layers.

-Gleba: solid, fleshy, succulent, whitish with small pale grey pockets at first, maturing to greenish gray pockets of fertile tissue separated by whitish, sometimes with salmon pink spots, sterile veins.
-Often with small holes indicating mycophagous activity
+Gleba: solid, fleshy, succulent, whitish with small pale grey pockets at first, maturing to greyish-green pockets of fertile tissue separated by whitish sterile veins, sometimes with salmon-pink spots.
+Often with small holes indicating mycophagous activity.

 Odour: faint, distinctive.